krishh-p/project-sign-backend/README.md

 # project-sign-backend
-This holds the backend and image classification model operations for ProjectSign, our submission to IgnitionHacks 2024
+This holds the backend and image classification model operations for Project Sign, our submission to IgnitionHacks 2024

 To run the app, install the necessary dependencies and run:
 **python app/main.py**